junh1024/adt-fork/README.md

 spherical design [6,7], and then map those signals to the real array using Pulkki's VBAP.
 [8,9]

-Fernando Lopez-Lezcano (at CCRMA) used it recently to generate a decoder for a 24-loudspeaker tilted dome at Stanford's new Bing Concert Hall, with very good results.
+Fernando Lopez-Lezcano (at CCRMA) has used it to generate a decoder for a 24-loudspeaker tilted dome at Stanford's new Bing Concert Hall, with very good results.
 We've also done some listening tests, comparing the decoder for CCRMA's Listening Room described in our LAC2012 paper to an AllRAD decoder with favorable results.
 The former took about 2 hours of optimizer time, and the latter a few seconds.

 *Note:* There are still a few loose ends -- the performance plots (rE, directional error) work well only in MATLAB, and there needs to be bit